fragata-ai/arhat-sdk/doc/models/infer.md

 images.
 (Note that the batch size of the input file must match the batch size specified for the inference program; see more details below.)

-To use this program, make `go\test` your current directory, then create a new directory for your custom data set, for example:
+To use this program, make `go/test` your current directory, then create a new directory for your custom data set, for example:

 ```